EvandroLG/pegasus.lua/src/PegasusJs/readme.md

 method of this thing.
 If it returns `nil`/`false`, then you can do your own thing.

+Depends on `json` package, there is an example in `examples/PegasusJs.lua`.

 ### Api:

 `local PegasusJs = require "PegasusJs"` to get the lib, assuming it is